Nengmy Vang Dead: Prime Suspect In Wisconsin Rampage That Left Four Dead Dies In Hospital

 During the stand-off with Vang that lasted well into the evening, local schools and a hospital were locked down, after which Vang was wounded in a shootout and taken into custody.
 It is believed that he’s currently in police custody at an undisclosed hospital where he’s undergoing intense medical care.

-The tragedy has rocked Marathon County, and caused people to realize that domestic violence can quickly morph from a private affair to a very public affair.
+The tragedy has rocked Marathon County and caused people to realize that domestic violence can quickly morph from a private affair to a very public affair.
 In addition, Vang’s Hmong ethnicity has stirred racial tensions in Wisconsin; home to one of the largest Hmong communities in the United States, but a state that has struggled for decades to welcome it.
 From time to time animosity flares in northern Wisconsin between the white population and the Hmong: the Hmong people are from Laos, who immigrated after working with the United States during the Vietnam war.

 A week after the brutal rampage that left four people dead, the death toll has risen again.
-Nengmy Vang died in hospital on April 1, from what were originally thought to be non-fatal gunshot wounds.
+Nengmy Vang died in the hospital on April 1 from what were originally thought to be non-fatal gunshot wounds.

 [Featured Image by A Katz/Shutterstock]